 TeamLab Planets Tokyo is the most-visited museum in Tokyo right now, and it's not hard to see why.
 You walk barefoot through rooms that react to your body.
 Koi fish scatter from under your feet.
 A garden of 10,000 flowers blooms and dies around you in real time.
 It's the kind of place that's genuinely hard to describe to someone who hasn't been - which is probably why it keeps selling out weeks ahead.

-The best verified way to buy teamLab Planets tickets in April 2026 is through Klook using promo code ADAMANDLINDSKLOOK.
+The best verified way to buy teamLab Planets tickets right now is through Klook using promo code ADAMANDLINDSKLOOK.
 Klook lists teamLab Planets at $24.25 USD per person with instant confirmation and no queuing at the ticket desk.

 TeamLab does not offer its own promo codes on the official website - that checkout field doesn't exist.
 Any site claiming to have a "teamLab official coupon code" is wrong.
 Klook is the legitimate savings channel.